Donders-Institute/bidscoin/docs/plugins.rst

 Spec2nii2bids: a plugin for MR spectroscopy data
 ------------------------------------------------

 The 'spec2nii2bids' plugin is a wrapper around the recent `spec2nii <https://github.com/wtclarke/spec2nii>`__ Python library to interact with and convert MR spectroscopy source data.
 Presently, the spec2nii2bids plugin is a first implementation that supports the conversion of Philips SPAR/SDAT files, Siemens Twix files and GE P-files to NIfTI, in conjunction with BIDS sidecar files.
 Personal data from the source header (e.g. Age, Sex) is added to the BIDS participants.tsv file.
-Please cite: `DOI:10.1002/mrm.29418 <https://doi.org/10.1002/mrm.29418>`__
+Please cite: `DOI: 10.1002/mrm.29418 <https://doi.org/10.1002/mrm.29418>`__

 Nibabel2bids: a generic plugin for imaging data
 -----------------------------------------------